Rep. Joe Crowley defeated in Democratic primary upset by newcomer Alexandria Ocasio-Cortez

 Soon after The Associated Press called the race, the New York City branch of the DSA tweeted congratulations to Ocasio-Cortez, saying that her victory proved "that working class people are hungry for a voice in politics."

+In a statement, Crowley congratulated Ocasio-Cortez on her victory and said he looked forward to supporting her against Republican Anthony Pappas in November.

+"The Trump administration is a threat to everything we stand for here in Queens and the Bronx, and if we don't win back the House this November, we will lose the nation we love," Crowley said.
+"This is why we must come together.
+We will only be able to stop Donald Trump and the Republican Congress by working together, as a united Democratic Party."

-The National Republican Campaign Committee also celebrated the defeat of "poor Joe Crowley."
+The National Republican Campaign Committee celebrated the defeat of "poor Joe Crowley."

 "House Democrats, hoping for a post-Pelsoi era, are now left leaderless," NRCC spokesman Matt Gorman said.
 "The only person happier tonight than Nancy Pelosi is the NRCC."